Hesi Case Studies Coronary Artery Disease

 Conclusion

 Understanding the intricacies of myocardial infarction and coronary artery disease (CAD) requires a comprehensive approach that addresses both physiological mechanisms and patient-centered care.
-So the progression of CAD is closely linked to the body’s response to vascular damage, where inflammation and plaque accumulation progressively compromise blood flow.
+The progression of CAD is closely linked to the body’s response to vascular damage, where inflammation and plaque accumulation progressively compromise blood flow.
 Nurses, in this context, serve as vital links in bridging medical knowledge and compassionate support, ensuring that patients receive timely interventions and ongoing guidance.

 Looking ahead, emerging technologies such as wearable monitors and telehealth platforms further strengthen the continuity of care, allowing real-time assessment of cardiac status and rapid intervention when deviations occur.
 These tools complement bedside vigilance by extending oversight into daily living, where habits are formed and risks are managed.
 Equally important is fostering shared decision-making that respects individual values, cultural contexts, and socioeconomic realities, ensuring that care plans are both effective and sustainable.